bitsnaps/Quart-on-Deta/README.md

 space push
 ```
 Then open the preview link you see in the console (it looks like `https://{PROJECT-NAME}-{RANDOM-HASH}.deta.app`).
+P.S.
+Don't forget to create `requirements.txt` with your dependencies before pushing to the cloud.

 6- Publish a release (Optional):
 If you want to share your project with Deta community run this command: